How Do We Grow Spiritually?

 "Now this is eternal life that they may KNOW ...
 Jesus Christ" (Jn 17:3).

 Let me expand on this.
 On one side you have those who think working on their flaws will result in goodness.
-On the other side there are those who have seen the failure of working on their bad behavior and have begun to turn to God for the answer.
-This is spoken of in the Bible as being born again.
-Seeking a connection with God as the answer.
+On the other side there are those who have seen the failure of working on their bad behavior and have turned to God for the answer.
+This is spoken of in the Bible as being born again, seeking a connection with God as the answer.

 The conundrum of Romans 7 (summarized above) is the result of failing to work from the inside out.
 If we don't begin at the heart, our inner values and motivation, we will always fail because it involves more than wanting to change.
 Trying to work on our outer issues, as if that were the solution, only leads to other problems.

 So how do we work on our inner self, our heart?
 First we must understand what it is that impacts the heart and motivates healthy change.
 The answer is love.
-If there is to be healthy change, our heart must be impacted by kindness and love.
+If there is to be healthy change, our heart must first be impacted by the love of God.

-The famous counselor, Carl Rogers, found that if he could create an environment where his clients experienced compassion, acceptance (forgiveness) and understanding ; qualities of love, it would facilitate an environment where the client could grow and heal.
-If the client was given the freedom to explore his life without condemnation (Rm 8:1), while experiencing those qualities of love, especially as it relates to our choices, it created an environment where they could confront their issues without sabotaging the process through guilt and moral pressure.
+The famous counselor, Carl Rogers, found that if he could create an environment where his clients experienced compassion, acceptance/freedom and understanding; qualities of love, it would facilitate an environment where the client could grow and heal.
+If the client was given the freedom to explore his life without condemnation (Rm 8:1), while experiencing the qualities of love in that relationship, especially as it relates to our choices, it created an environment where they could confront their issues without sabotaging the process through guilt and moral pressure.

 Roger's "unconditional positive regard" is similar to the moral atmosphere that a healthy Christian should experience when they are under grace (Rm 6:14).
 Jesus said, abide in me, experience life living under my grace, and you will bear fruit, good actions (Jn 15).
-Connecting with God in that life altering atmosphere of grace creates an environment that heals.
+Adding to that the promises of God to protect and provide for us allows us to REST, trust, IN GOD'S LOVE AND CARE.

-We still have to deal with choices.
-However, this leads to another critical issue, beginning to learn what it means to be under grace rather than under law (Rm 6).
-Our choices point us to the question, what is it like to follow God.
-Is He authoritarian, dogmatic and judgmental, qualities of being under law or is He kind, compassionate, accepting, supportive and understanding, qualities of grace.
+However we still have to deal with choices.
+Here is where we need to learn how to live under grace rather than under law (Rm 6).
+Paul said that dealing with the issues of right and wrong point us to the question, what is it like to follow, or be under the authority of God.
+Is He authoritarian, dogmatic and judgmental; qualities of being under law or is He kind, compassionate, accepting, supportive and understanding; qualities of grace.
 Seeing God correctly is critical if we are going to grow in a healthy manner.

 In the old covenant we are called to obey God.
 This covenant involves a reward and punishment perspective in order to maintain personal and social order.
 It functions much like our judicial system with its laws, judges and police (Gal 3:23).
-Though it is necessary for those who don't trust God, it is not what God wants for those who have come to trust in Him.
-It may bring about a type of morality or order, but not goodness.
+Though it is necessary for those who don't trust God, to keep us in line, it is not what God wants for those who have come to TRST Him.
+It may bring about a type of morality or order, but not real goodness.

-In the new covenant (Jer 31:31-33) we see that faith in the goodness of God allows for a different relationship to obedience, a healing one.
-Faith allows the implementation of the new covenant relationship.
+In the new covenant (Jer 31:31-33) we see that faith in the goodness of God allows for a different relationship to obedience.
 Here all God needs is for us to have faith in His love and care.
-Lack of faith is where the problem started in Eden, where man chose to believe, have faith in, the serpent rather than God (Gen 3).
+Lack of faith is where the problem started in Eden, where man chose to believe in, or trust the serpent's lies rather than God (Gen 3).
 In the new covenant, trusting in God's love inspires faith that then motivates a desire to follow Him.

 This new covenant is what God has always intended but which is impossible without faith in His goodness.
-Faith motivates a desire to freely follow Him.
-Faith or trust then is the new covenant "obedience".
-This then grows into doing things right without that feeling pressured or forced.
+Trusting God's goodness motivates a desire to freely follow Him.
+Faith or trust is the new covenant "obedience".
+This then grows into doing things right without feeling forced or pressured.
 Abraham believed God and it was reckoned to him as obedience or righteousness (Rm 4:3).
 That makes sense.
-Believing in something motivates us to want to incorporate it into our lives.
-Faith motivates a free choice to follow God so the old covenant authoritarian obedience is no longer necessary (Her 8:13, Rm 7:1,2).
+Believing in the goodness of something motivates us to want to incorporate it into our lives.
+Faith motivates a free choice to follow God so the old covenant, authoritarian obedience, is no longer necessary (Her 8:13, Rm 7:1,2).

 It is the atmosphere of grace; experiencing faith, freedom, acceptance and understanding in our relationship with God that should motivate our choices.
 However, far too many are motivated by should's, aught's and musts, an authoritarian perspective.
 This is actually counter productive.
 It results in legalism (spiritual bondage), bigotry and narrow mindedness, the fruit of a forced obedience.